 While still an Academy student and just eighteen years old, Sutherland attended on September 18, 1880 the county convention of the Liberal party, organized specifically to combat the LDS Church-backed People's party.
-The Liberal party platform consisted of the two-fold aim of outlawing plural marriage, or polygamy, and reducing the Church's influence in local economics.
-Although "no county ticket was put in the field" by the Liberal party for that year's elections, Sutherland himself became actively involved in politics for the first time when he was appointed party secretary.107 While it may seem odd for George to have taken an active part in a political party virulently opposed to and universally despised by many of his Mormon classmates, George's involvement seems to have stemmed from his sincere dislike of polygamy and Mormon collectivist economic practices.
-Additionally, his father may have had some influence on the young Sutherland, as Alexander was eventually a Liberal party candidate for office in both Utah and Juab counties.108
+The Liberal party platform consisted of the two-fold aim of outlawing plural marriage, or polygamy, and reducing the Church's influence

 Following his return to Utah in 1883 after a year in law school at the University of Michigan, Sutherland immediately dove back into local politics, specifically with the Liberal party.
 He ran for mayor of Provo in 1890 on that party's ticket and lost.
 But his intelligence, leadership, and communication skills enabled him to gain support of non-Mormons as well as Mormons.
 After the Mormon Church disavowed polygamy in 1890 with an official proclamation known as the Manifesto, the Liberal party dissolved, and Sutherland thereafter aligned himself with the Republican party.
+109

 After taking up the legal profession, first with his father and then with a couple of Mormon partners including his old Academy classmate, William H. King, Sutherland continued to maintain popularity with both Mormons and non-Mormons in Utah, which no doubt helped his political aspirations.
 The 1880s witnessed intense persecution and prosecution of polygamists, and Sutherland often represented Mormon men who were charged with unlawful cohabitation, including the president of the Academy's Board of Education, Abraham O. Smoot, who was the father of Reed Smoot, Sutherland's fellow Academy graduate and later his congressional colleague.
+110